MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/sap-iq-deployment-guide.md

 - **Full backup**: It makes a complete copy of the database.
 - **Incremental backup**: It copies all transactions since the last backup of any type.
 - **Incremental since full backup**: It backs up all changes to the database since the last full backup.
-- **Virtual backup**: It copies all of the database except the table data and metadata from the IQ store.
+- **Virtual backup**: It copies all of the database except the table data and metadata from the SAP IQ store.

 Depending on your SAP IQ database size, you can schedule your database backup from any of the backup scenarios.
 But if you're using SAP IQ with the NLS interface delivered by SAP, you might want to automate the backup process for an SAP IQ database.
 Automation ensures that the SAP IQ database can always be recovered to a consistent state without loss of data that's moved between the primary database and the SAP IQ database.
 For details on setting up automation for SAP IQ near-line storage, see [SAP note 2741824 - How to setup backup automation for SAP IQ Cold Store/Near-line Storage](https://launchpad.support.sap.com/#/notes/2741824).